-Here on DQYDJ we’ve done a lot of work with income microdata, trying to get a bead on what people are paid in America.
+Here on DQYDJ we’ve done a lot of work with income microdata.
 Most frequently, that means Current Population Survey data – usually through the ASEC or Annual Social and Economic Supplement, a March survey.
-The data in this section is from the 2016 survey, which means it is income earned between January and December of 2015.
+The data in this section is from the 2018 survey, which means it is income earned between January and December of 2017.

 You can find the original source (and methodology) in the calculators:

 - Individual Income Percentile Calculator

 - Household Income Percentile Calculator

 - Individual Incomes for Males and Females Percentile Calculator

 Individual, household, and sex isn’t the only way to break it down, however.
 Here are calculators on income differences by age, race and Hispanic or Latino origin, and geographic differences.

 - Individual Income Percentile by Age Calculator